 Sometimes, the source of your low energy and vitality is invisible to the eye.
 It can be your past hurts or traumas, as well as a series of bad luck or karma.

-If you believe in these, one of the herbs for protection against negative energy is sage.
-It can be because the plant can induce psychoactive effects or altered states of consciousness.
+If you believe in these, then an herb for protection against negative energy is sage.
+It could be because there is a type of sage, Salvia divinorum (Latin for “sage of the diviners”) that can induce psychoactive effects or altered states of consciousness.

 It may make your subconscious more receptive to healthier behaviors and habits, including developing a more positive mindset.

-Sage may also have compounds that can fight against insomnia while 2007 research cited its antimicrobial properties.
+Sage may also have compounds that can fight against insomnia, and 2007 research cited its antimicrobial properties.
 In fact, burning sage can reduce the bacteria in the air by as much as 94%.

 7. Green Tea